digidentity/xmlmapper/README.md

 end
 ```

-To make a class HappyMapper compatible you simply `include HappyMapper` within the class definition.
+To make a class XmlMapper compatible you simply `include XmlMapper` within the class definition.
 This takes care of all the work of defining all the speciality methods and magic you need to get running.
 As you can see we immediately start using these methods.

 * `tag` matches the name of the XML tag name 'address'.